huridocs/uwazi-documentation/admin-docs/creating-entity-pages.md

 This will print the value `India` on the page's HTML.

-As noted, you could use the `Repeat` component to list all the "Related Entities".
+As noted, you could use the `Repeat` component to list both items that are stored in the "Related Entities" metadata property.
 Here is a more in depth example of how to create a more complex display of property name and property values:

 ```
 <p><Value path="currentTemplate.properties.2.label" />: </p>